aaron-baluja/custom_photo_rotation/README.md

 # Custom Photo Rotation Screen Saver

 A Python-based screen saver that displays images from a configured folder with automatic layout rotation.
-The program recursively searches for images in subdirectories, classifies them by aspect ratio, and presents them in different layout modes that automatically rotate every 15 seconds.
+The program runs in fullscreen mode and recursively searches for images in subdirectories, classifies them by aspect ratio, and presents them in different layout modes that automatically rotate every 15 seconds.

 ## Supported Features